 The Metcalf Foundation has an opening for a Programs Intern.
 The successful candidate will work closely with the Foundation’s three program directors, the Grants Manager, the Communications Manager, and other Foundation team members to support research, planning, and delivery of specific initiatives.

-This is a year-long, full-time, contract position beginning in late May/early June 2020.
+This is a year-long, full-time, contract position beginning in September 2020 (revised).
 Compensation is $42,000/year, less all statutory deductions.

 - Support the planning and delivery of the Foundation’s programs and activities, with a specific focus on the Inclusive Local Economies program’s Toronto Sector Skills Academy